VCauthon/Summary-OpenEdg-Python-PCPP1/README.md

 __AKA__: Basically my notes.

 > __Suggestion__:
-> Consider dedicating a minimum of 2 hours per day to successfully prepare for  the PCPP1 certification within a 3-month timeframe.
+> Consider dedicating a minimum of 2 hours per day to successfully prepare for  the PCPP1 certification within a 3-month time-frame.

 ## Project Objectives